doitintl/doit-composer-airflow-training/src/google-cloud-composer/architecture.md

 ### Comparison of Composer 1 and 2

 Composer 2 is the future version of Composer.
-Most of the users are still using Composer 1 because Composer 2 is still in preview.
+Most of the users are still using Composer 1 because Composer 1 is still the default.
 We can expect Composer 1 to be retired soon, and Composer 2 will be the only supported one.
 From the above architecture diagrams, there are a few things that are some differences between these two versions:

 1. The significant improvement of Composer 2 is **autoscaling**; it leverages [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) feature, meaning the Composer environment can be automatically scaled up to handle more workloads and scale down to reduce cost.